Query History

 CREATE EVENT TRACE Query_completion WITH (Query_text = on, Duration_threshold_ms = 1000);

-3. Display the traced query events.
+3. Display the query trace events.

 SELECT * FROM information_schema.MV_TRACE_EVENTS;